Summer of art song

 Spanish Language Art Song with MAYA (HOOVER) SYPERT & JOSE MELENDEZ

 Dr. Maya (Hoover) Sypert, (mezzo) and pianist and vocal coach, José Meléndez explore the vast array of songs and poetry of Argentina, Chile, Cuba, Peru, Uruguay and other Latin American and European Spanish speaking countries.
-Dr. Sypert is the author of A Guide the Latin American Art Song and a professor on the voice faculty at the University of Hawaii, and Mr. Meléndez is a faculty member at the Academy of Vocal Arts in Philadelphia and a sought after vocal coach and collaborative pianist.
+Dr. Sypert is the author of A Guide the Latin American Art Song .
+Dr. Sypert is the Associate Chair of the Music Department and the head of the voice area at the University of Hawaii at Mānoa, and Mr. Meléndez is a faculty member at the Academy of Vocal Arts in Philadelphia and a sought after vocal coach and collaborative pianist.
 Mr. Meléndez has had the extreme privilege of working alongside and being mentored by such internationally renowned artists such as Dalton Baldwin, Justino Diaz, Placido Domingo, Pablo Elvira, Denyce Graves, Alfredo Kraus, Tom Krause, Victoria Livengood, Patrcie Munsel, Charlie Ricker, Renata Scotto, Diana Soviero, JJ Penna, and José Ramos Santana.

 Friday, June 20, 2025, TIME - TBA